brainiak/rt-cloud/docs/using-bids-data.md

 manuscript publication, having data in a standardized format from the beginning enables a seamless upload and review process.

+## **Adapting BIDS for use in Real-Time fMRI Experiments**
+Real-time fMRI experiments involve processing image data as it arrives from the scanner and providing immediate subject feedback.
+In essence rt-fMRI is a streaming model, whereas BIDS is a data-at-rest standard.
+To adpot BIDS for rt-fMRI we introduce a conceptual artifact, the BIDS-incremental.
+A BIDS-incremental packages one brain volume into its own BIDS archive and sends it for processing.
+Thus we send a stream of  very small BIDS archives (i.e. BIDS-incrementals) for processing.
+This allows the processing to be done by any applicaiton that can ingest BIDS data, such as BIDS-Apps.

 ## **How to Incorporate BIDS into your RT-Cloud project**

 There are three primary classes to use to leverage BIDS in your RT-Cloud